keenking-data/keenking-data/README.md

- This is _keen1x ;)
+ This is 0xlaizer ;)
-👀 Software Engineer /=/ data scienctist
+👀 Software Engineer
-🌱iam into Software, data engineering/science, Financial engineering
+🌱Building software is cool but so does becoming multiplanetary.